• Skip to main content

 Like most baked pasta dishes, it is better and saucier when freshly baked.
 The noodles soak up the sauce over time, making the noodles softer and the dish less saucy.
 It still makes for amazing leftovers, but just something to keep in mind.

 Keep leftovers very well covered (it dries easily) in the fridge for up to 4 days.
-Reheat in the microwave or in the oven (covered and at 350º until warmed up).
+Reheat in the microwave or the oven (covered and at 350ºF until warmed up).

 Overhead view on a plate containing a portion of a vegan baked mac and cheese with a side fork.

-FAQs
+❓ FAQs

 Can I omit the nutritional yeast?

 I don't recommend it.
 It is essential for a cheesy flavor, which is what you are looking for in a mac and cheese.
-If you don't use it, then you will still have a nice creamy sauce, but it might lack in flavor.
+If you don't use it, then you will still have a nice creamy sauce, but it might lack flavor.

-How to make it gluten-free
+How to make this cauliflower mac and cheese gluten-free

 Use gluten-free noodles and look for gluten-free panko and gluten-free regular breadcrumbs.
+The rest of the ingredients are naturally GF!

-Can I make it nut-free?
+Can I make it without cashews?

 Can I freeze the leftovers?